 1

-Kimi no Na wa, which translates to "Your Name," is a film that has garnered widespread acclaim, winning several prestigious awards, including the LAFCA Animation Award and the Grand Prize Award for Best Animated Film of 2017.
+Kimi no Na wa, or "Your Name," is a critically acclaimed film that has won numerous prestigious honors, including the LAFCA Animation Award and the Grand Prize for Best Animated Film of 2017.
+Its global recognition cements it as a modern anime classic.

 ComedyPsychologicalRomance